rudnerbjoern/iTop-br-cpu-extension/README.md

 ## iTop Compatibility

-The extension was tested on iTop 2.7.11
+The extension was tested on iTop 2.7.11 and 3.1.1